 2. Do I need to hire a specialist for a follow-up inspection?

 If the home inspector noticed water spots on the ceiling or evidence of old electrical work, they could recommend you hire a specialist to come and take a second look.
-These professional electricians serving Washington residents could easily check that everything in the home is working correctly and safely.
-Getting their opinion on this question will help you get the most value out of the process by making sure nothing gets overlooked.
 A specialist will also be able to provide a better estimate of what it would take to make any necessary repairs, and you can then use that information when negotiating the home price.

 3. What should I do the day I move in?